This useful video from Google (Feb 2017) details exactly why you need a seo audit today BEFORE you do anything important when it comes to SEO.

-With ‘content quality’ an apparent major ranking factor in Google in 2017, this report is actually one of my favourite reports on SEMRush that is not in the API at the time of writing.
+With ‘content quality’ an apparent major ranking factor in Google this report is actually one of my favourite reports on SEMRush that is not in the API at the time of writing.
 To be able to quickly check the terms a page ranks for is invaluable, as is looking at the same reports on competitor websites.

 SEMRush is a great suite of tools for the beginner to do an SEO audit on their site.
 I also really like the email you get reminding you there’s stuff to be done on your site.

 I’ve got my site plugged in and I will keep an eye on how things progress over the next couple of months and update this article with my further thoughts on the tool.